cleopatra-itn/MIDAS/data-extraction/README.md

 This generates as output:
 - A folder with a subfolder for each wikipedia partition.
 Each subfolder has a txt file with the annotations and a pkl file with a pickled annotation data structure.
+- A file called 'Entities_Statistics' with statistical information of the generated corpus.

 This output can then be used to train a tagging model for that language.